sveltejs/language-tools/README.md

 ## What is Svelte Language Tools?

-This repository contains the code that powers the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
+Svelte Language Tools contains a library implementing the Language Server Protocol (LSP).
+LSP powers the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode), which is also hosted in this repository.
+Additionally, LSP is capable of powering plugins for [numerous other IDEs](https://microsoft.github.io/language-server-protocol/implementors/tools/
+).

 A `.svelte` file would look something like this: